pronoiac/the-manual/the-manual.md

 They were telling you this last week and the week before and they are telling it to you again.

 Call the plugger's office.
-he won't be there but his assistant will tell you they have already had five plays this week so far.
+He won't be there but his assistant will tell you they have already had five plays this week so far.
 It's going to be on "Singled Out" on Friday.
 They are expecting about ten to twelve plays by the end of the week.
 "It's going to be a big one!"